openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 increasing access to tertiary education occurred, for which the term “mass higher education” (Trow, 1997) was coined.

-From 1950, first-year student rates increased from an average of 5 percent in the industrialized countries to up to 50 percent at the beginning of the 21st century (Switzerland is, with its 20 percent, is an exception).
-Universities and politics however, were not prepared to deal with this enormous increase.
-It was believed to be possible to carry on with 1000 students in the same way as has been done with 50 students, by just increasing the number of universities and professors and by putting more money into administration.
+From 1950, first-year student rates increased from an average of 5 % in the industrialized countries to up to 50 % at the beginning of the 21st century (Switzerland, with its 20 %, is an exception).
+Universities and politics, however, were not prepared to deal with this enormous increase.
+It was believed to be possible to carry on with 1,000 students in the same way as has been done with 50 students, by just increasing the number of universities and professors and by putting more money into administration.